 Then there are three sections where you have some choice:

 - the top of Okikendawt Island.
 You could go down the main channel on the south side of Okikendawt Island after doing the 580-meter Portage Channel portage and the Cradle Rapids portage or you go down the Little French River channel on the north side of the island and then rejoin the main channel after portaging Five Finger Rapids.

 2. Eighteen Mile island.
 You could choose to paddle the North Channel instead of going down the main channel on the south side.

 - Once you get to Ox Bay at the top of the Delta section of the river, you have five main channels or outlets to take you down to Georgian Bay.
 If you choose the Western Channel you have another three possible options – a. the Bad River Channel; b. the Old Voyageur Channel; and c. the Voyageur Channel.
 Within these sub-channels, there are yet more possible routes!

 We made the following choices as we planned our route:

 - We went down the main channel on the south side of Okikendawt Island after doing the 580-meter Portage Channel portage and the Cradle Rapids portage.
 I planned on checking out the pictograph at Cradle Rapids.

 - We went down the south side of Eighteen Mile Island so we could experience the half-dozen sets of rapids in the Five Mile Rapids section.
-Also, the North Channel has quite a few more cottages along its shore and when paddling, fewer cottages is always better.
+Also, the North Channel has quite a few more cottages along its shore and when canoe tripping, fewer cottages is always better!

 - Once we got to Georgian Bay and spent a couple of days out on the Bustard Islands, we planned to head back to Hartley Bay and our vehicle via Bass Creek and the Eastern Outlet.
 We had already checked out the Bass Creek portages in 2017 and figured this would make for an easy return route with one easy portage and one lift-over.